 Goat Record Sheet (completed and signed by club leader) or project exhibited at County Fair.
 For Goat Poster, a General Record Sheet or poster exhibited at the County Fair.
+State Project Resources for Goats here.

 Project Title: Horse and Pony